Lihexs/os-shell/README.md

 - Signal handling is set up using `sigaction()` to ignore SIGINT in the parent shell process.
 - Child processes are reaped using `waitpid()` with the `WNOHANG` option to prevent zombie processes.

-## Limitations

-- Only single piping is supported (one `|` per command).
-- Background execution, piping, and I/O redirection are mutually exclusive and cannot be combined in a single command.

-This project is an academic assignment designed to demonstrate understanding of process management, inter-process communication, and system calls in a Unix-like environment.
-It is not intended for production use.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.